Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Short-term, high-dose steroid therapy is used.

-• Initial dose of 15 – 30 mg/ kg body weight of methylprednisolone is given.
+• An initial dose of 15 – 30 mg/ kg body weight of methylprednisolone is given.

 • Same dose repeated within 4 hours.